Branch Target Buffer, part 2

 Next time I’ll run the tests on other CPUs and see what we get.
 I’d love to try and confirm the set address hashing too, and to fathom out the replacement algorithm.
 Ideas welcomed!
 I’ve been somewhat distracted by further posts on the Mechanical Sympathy mailing list with extra pointers to follow up on modern branch prediction, so I’m a little behind on where I’d like to be!

-Matt Godbolt is a C++ developer working in Chicago for Aquatic.
-Follow him on Mastodon.
+Matt Godbolt is a C++ developer living in Chicago.
+Follow him on Mastodon or Bluesky.